WireCell/wire-cell-docs/docs/install/external.md

 6.02/05
 ```

-More details and build options are described in the following sections.

 ## Preparing Worch

+More details on the Worch automation and build options are described
+in the following sections.

 ### Install Worch in Virtualenv